Office of Spirituality (Campus Ministry)

-The Center for Spirituality offers retreat programs for all students throughout the academic year.
+The Office of Spirituality offers retreat programs for all students throughout the academic year.
 In the Fall, a Busy Person’s Retreat and the Fall Student Retreat take place.
 The Busy Person’s Retreat is on campus and students, faculty and staff can meet one time per day for a week with a spiritual director for retreat and reflection.
 The Fall Student Retreat takes place over a weekend with students going to a Bay Area retreat center for two nights for a time of prayer, reflection and building community with other NDNU students.
 A confirmation retreat takes place in the spring for students who will be confirmed and a retreat is also planned for students who are attending alternative spring break programs.

 Volunteer Opportunities are planned throughout the year.
-The Center for Spirituality typically offers one day opportunities for students to volunteer and engage with our community partners at the Half Moon Bay Catholic Worker, Habitat for Humanity, local schools, soup kitchens and more.
+The Office of Spirituality typically offers one day opportunities for students to volunteer and engage with our community partners at the Half Moon Bay Catholic Worker, Habitat for Humanity, local schools, soup kitchens and more.
 Students have the opportunity to meet the people at these sites, be involved with the work of our community partners and reflect on their experiences.

 Individual Spiritual Direction